everycure-org/matrix/docs/src/pipeline/branch-management.md

 ## Introducing Develop layer
 _Note this is one of many branch management approaches we can take but I think its the most appropriate.
 See here for example [overivew](https://medium.com/@sreekanth.thummala/choosing-the-right-git-branching-strategy-a-comparative-analysis-f5e635443423)_
+_Note v2: I called the layer 'develop' as that's what I am used to but we can decide on a different name -eg release?_

 ![alt text](assets/comparison.png)